xakep139/Orleans.KafkaStreamProvider/README.md

 - **ReceiveWaitTimeInMs** - The time the QueueAdapterReceiver will wait when fetching a batch of messages from Kafka.
 If the Receiver did not get any messages in the allotted time, it will return an empty batch and will try again the next time the PullingAgent asks for messages. *Default value is 100*.
 - **ShouldInitWithLastOffset** - Determines whether the Receiver should get its initial offset from the value saved at Kafka (according to the ConsumerGroupName) or just take the last offset from Kafka (the top of the queue). *Default value is True*
 - **CacheTimespan** - The timespan in seconds the cache will guarantee to keep. *Default value is 60*
-- **MetricsPort** - The port for the Metrics to show its data on. *Default value is 20490*
-- **IncludeMetrics** - A boolean that determines whether to take metrics for the KafkaStreamProvider or not. *Default value is True*
-- **UsingExternalMetrics** - A boolean that tells the KafakStreamProvider whether the metrics where already initialized in an external app that is using KafkaStreamProvider. *Default value is false*

 Additionally you have the default configuration options offered by Orleans to any PersistentStreamProvider which can be found here (under StreamProvider configuration): http://dotnet.github.io/orleans/Orleans-Streams/Streams-Extensibility.